TreeMama/iSeaTree-React-Prototype/README.md

 See also  [Building for iOS](documentation/Apple_Local_Dev.md)

-when you run `npx react-native run-ios` it launchs the default iOS simulator on your Mac.
+When you run `npx react-native run-ios` it launches the default iOS simulator on your Mac.

 To obtain a standalone native build, we have an iOS folder that contain native code for our application.
 By opening it in Xcode, we can make an archive of the application for upload to Apple's iOS App Store.
 We can also make locally-signed builds that you can run on your own iPhone or iPad.

 Do not change version or build number yourself.
 Follow the procedures documented in the [App store release instructions](documentation/Release_Instructions.md).
 Version and build numbers *_must_* be changed simultaneoiusly for the Android and iOS versions.
-The version update is a single commit, performed in the `release` branch, and is the _only_ operation in that commit.
+The version update must be a single commit, performed in the `release` branch, and is the _only_ operation in that commit.

 ## Interacting with the Android Simulator

 when you run `npx react-native run-android` it run the application on all devices which enabled debug mode.

-To obtain a standalone native build, we have android folder that contain native code for our application, by open it on Android Studio, we can make signed APKx.
+To obtain a standalone native build, we have android folder that contain native code for our application, by open it on Android Studio, we can make signed APK.
-Version and build numbers the `versionCode` and `versionName` in `android/app/build.gradle`.

-Do not change version or build number yourself.
-Follow the procedures documented in the [App store release instructions](documentation/Release_Instructions.md).
-Version and build numbers *_must_* be changed simultaneoiusly for the Android and iOS versions.
-The version update is a single commit, performed in the `release` branch, and is the _only_ operation in that commit.

-# Dependency Changes for Migrate Project:

-- replace `firebase` dependency with `@react-native-firebase`
-- replace `expo-camera` dependency with `react-native-camera`
-- add `react-native-unimodules`

-## Why change `firebase` dependency with `@react-native-firebase`?

-- well as per the new flow `firebase` is not recognised by the react-native
-- and it's make project future proof

-## Why change `expo-camera` dependency with `react-native-camera`?

-- to fix rotation image issue

-## Why add `react-native-unimodules`?

-- This dependency allows us to use most of the expo dependency if require.